 Expenses in the sale of a home in Spain

 Which are the expenses that I will face when selling a home in Spain?
-The real estate agency’s fees and the state and municipal taxes levied on the sale of a home.
+The real estate agency fees and the state and municipal taxes paid on the sale of a home.

-Taxes levied on the sale of a home in Spain
+Taxes paid on the sale of a home in Spain

 In summary, when buying a second-hand home in Spain, the taxes payable are as follows: